|Nutritional Guidelines (per serving)|

 Having candy made at home allows you to sweeten it as you prefer.
 You could also try this with unsweetened baking chocolate and just add your favorite sugar free sweetener of choice.
 You'll have to taste and adjust to your sweetness before allowing it to harden.
 If you need this t be lower in carbs just skip the dried fruit all together and just use nuts.
 Even seeds like roasted pumpkin and sunflower is a nice option if you have tree nut and peanut allergies in the family.

 Making your own snacks and sweet treats at home is always the best choice when it comes to sustaining a sugar free life style.
 Having on hand something you can enjoy without guilt or worry about whether it will cause you to crave sugar is key to being able to stick to this sugar free life.
+You might also like this simple two-ingredient white almond bark.

 - 7 ounces sugar-free chocolate chips (I used the brand Lily's Sweets)